SAR-mango/SinESC/README.md

 If a major change is made, X is incremented and Y and Z are reset.

-Ideally, few minor changes are made between stable, production releases.
+Ideally, few minor changes are made between major releases.

 Regular Semantic Versioning is used for all software components of the project.